 Specimens were collected with dip nets in the summers of 2009 and 2010.
-Upon collection, individuals were euthanized in eugenol and immediately a small piece of muscle tissue was removed from the right side of the caudal peduncle and placed in RNAlater (Ambion[®]; Life Technologies, Austin, TX), refrigerated for 24 hours and then frozen at -20°C. Specimens were immeditely frozen after tissue removal.
-Growth rate was measured as the ratio between the amount of RNA and DNA in tissue samples (RNA/DNA, Ali & Wootton, 2003).
+Upon collection, individuals were euthanized in eugenol and immediately a small piece of muscle tissue was removed from the right side of the caudal peduncle and placed in RNAlater (Ambion®; Life Technologies, Austin, TX), refrigerated for 24 hours and then frozen at -20°C. Specimens were immeditely frozen after tissue removal.
+Growth rate was measured as the ratio between the amount of RNA and DNA in tissue samples (Ali and Wootton, 2003).
 Faster growing fish synthesize more proteins and hence have a higher RNA concentration per cell, whereas the concentration of DNA in cells is constant through time.
-Consequently, RNA/DNA is tightly correlated with growth rate in several fishes (Caldarone et al., 2001; Dahlhoff, 2004) and has been used as a measure of body condition, foraging success, and fitness (Bolnick & Araújo, 2011; Bolnick & Lau, 2008; Buckley et al., 1999; Bulow et al., 1981; Svanbäck & Bolnick, 2007).
-RNA/DNA quantification followed Caldarone et al. (2001).
+Consequently, the RNA: DNA ratio is tightly correlated with growth rate in several fishes (Caldarone et al., 2001; Dahlhoff, 2004) and has been used as a measure of body condition, foraging success, and fitness (Bulow et al., 1981; Buckley et al., 1999; Svanbäck and Bolnick, 2007; Bolnick and Lau, 2008; Bolnick and Araújo, 2011).
+RNA: DNA quantification followed Caldarone et al. (2001).

-In the lab, specimens were thawed, weighed (0.01g), and photographed for morphometric analysis.
-Age-class (juvenile vs. adult) and sex were determined by secondary sexual characters or gonad inspection.
-Only adult individuals were analyzed.
-Morphology was captured from digital images as 2D Cartesian coordinates for landmarks in lateral view.
+In the laboratory, specimens were thawed, weighed (0.01 g), and photographed for morphometric analysis.
+Secondary sexual characters or gonad inspection were used to determine age class (juvenile vs. adult) and sex.
+Only adult individuals were analysed.
+Morphology was captured from digital images as two-dimensional Cartesian coordinates for landmarks in lateral view.
 Images were obtained with a DSLR Canon Rebel T3 camera with a macro 60 mm lens.
-The images were obtained at a 100 mm distance from the lateral line with the camera lens placed parallel to the sagittal plane of each fish.
-The coordinates of 10 landmarks (Figure 1) were registered for each specimen, using the software tpsDIG 2.10 (Rohlf, 2008).
+The images were obtained at a distance of 100 mm from the lateral line with the camera lens placed parallel to the sagittal plane of each fish.
+The coordinates of 10 landmarks (Fig. 1) were registered for each specimen, using the software tpsDIG2.10 (Rohlf, 2008).